Brand Identity System

-Brand agency, Percept, design a flexible brand identity system for the Healthy Eating Active Living initiative by the NSW Government.
+Brand agency, Percept, design a flexible brand identity system for the Healthy Eating Active Living (HEAL) initiative by the NSW Government.
+HEAL provides many evidence-based programs, activities and services which promote community awareness and participation in healthy eating and active living.

 NSW Ministry of Health provides many evidence-based programs, activities and services which promote community awareness and participation in healthy eating and active living.
 Unfortunately there was a lack of cohesion between these resources that diluted the impact of the NSW Government as the credible voice.
 As a result, they required a brand agency such as Percept, to develop a flexible brand identity system that could tie everything together, whilst being easy to use.